Pyote Air Force Base

 Flightline of Pyote AAF about 1944/45.
 Notice the mix of B-17 and B-29 aircraft.
 The walls of the large hangar in the lower left of the photo are the only standing structure left at Pyote today.
-This photo is not Pyote.
-It is Walker, Kansas.

 Pyote Air Force Base was a World War II United States Army Air Forces training airbase.
-It was on 2745 acre a mile from the town of Pyote, Texas, on U.S. Highway 80, 20 miles west of Monahans,` 230 mi east of El Paso.
+It was on 2745 acre a mile from the town of Pyote, Texas, near Interstate 20, 20 miles west of Monahans,` 230 mi east of El Paso.